ToadNetwork/Docs/products/launchpad.md

 ---
 description: >-
-  Use our launch pad to buy tokens during pre-sale or to launch your own project.
+  Use our launch pad to buy tokens during presale or to launch your own project.
 Take off with fair systems!
 cover: ../.gitbook/assets/LaunchPAD_NEW.png
 coverY: 0